Shisha smoking makes quiet reappearance in Khartoum

 Home to shops selling mainly cheap Chinese goods during the day and deserted and unlit at night, the street was lined in the 60s and 70s with luxury shops selling the latest Italian fashion, delicatessen shops offering French cheese - and bars and nightclubs.

-"Here was an ice cream parlor where you would get the same standard like in Europe," said Omar El Fadli, showing a small stall opposite his restaurant, the Papa Costa.
+"Here was an ice cream parlour where you would get the same standard like in Europe," said Omar El Fadli, showing a small stall opposite his restaurant, the Papa Costa.

 Further down he points to an empty strip of land where once stood a nightclub founded by British colonial rulers who left in 1956.